fpruss/90DaysOfDevOps-Challenge/Days/day16.md

 ## My notes on the resources below
 I think the attached resources are better than Michael's blog to learn or refresh docker knowledge.

+### What is Docker?
+A platform for consistently build, run and ship applications.
+The goal is to be intependend from infrastructure, so the application can run the same way on different machines.

 ### What is a container?
 A container is a way to package an application with their entire runtime enviroment, including all the necessary dependencies and configuration data.
 This makes the contained